Skip to main content

 By Holden Bryce

 That's what technology does to a company.
-It doesn't make you bigger.
-It makes you faster.
-And speed, unlike size, compounds.
+It doesn't necessarily make you bigger — it makes you faster.
+And unlike size, speed compounds.
+Every improvement in speed creates room for the next improvement.

 The compounding problem